Bruce & Beverly Murch

 We love the breeding business.
 It is the very best business we have ever been involved with.
 We have been title examiners, group home parents, owned a printing company, an auto detailing business, and did fine woodworking to supplement income.
 Never have we had such a fulfilling work as raising healthy puppies of a unique breed for loving families.
 We continue to follow our puppies and their families throughout the lives of their pets, and sometimes beyond, having established a bond.
 We are still friends with folks that bought puppies from our very first litter.

-The Murch Family in the fall of 2017.
+The Murch Family in the fall of 2019.
 Family photos are obsolete every few months!
-As of March 2019, there are 16 grandchildren and five more to be born this year!
+As of January 2021, there are 25 grandchildren and two more to be born this year!